vmware-archive/projectmonitor/README.md

     RAILS_ENV=production rake db:create
     RAILS_ENV=production rake db:migrate

-### Set up memcached for performant/distributed caching
-Statuses are cached via an in-memory store by default.
-If you want to use memcache, you'll need to ensure it's installed.
-It should be very easy to install if you have homebrew or another package manager:

-    brew install memcached

-After you have successfully installed memcached follow the instructions to run it.

 ### Authentication support
 #### IP Whitelist
 If you want to use Webhooks, your ProjectMonitor instance will need to be located on a